 We work with a lot of different clients, on a lot of different things.
 But many clients tend to come back to us for the same type of projects.
-In my not-so-regularly scheduled FAQ series, here's how I explainpositioning to clients who may only use us for new product or claims ideation.
+Here's how I explain positioning to clients who may only use us for new product or claims ideation.

 Why does positioning matter?